We often get asked questions about how long people can remain in Mexico under the auspice of visitor and residency visas.

 What happens after four years of temporary residency?

-After 4 consecutive years under the auspice of a Residente Temporal status in Mexico, you have three choices:
+After 4 consecutive years under the auspice of a Residente Temporal status in Mexico (two years if you are married to a Mexican national or legal foreign resident and applied for residency in Mexico under Family Unit rules), you have three choices:

-• apply to exchange your temporary residency status for permanent residency status within 30 days before your final expiry date; or
+- apply to exchange your temporary residency status for permanent residency status within 30 days before your card’s expiry date; or

-• purposely allow the permit to expire and then enter a regularization process to restart an application for temporary residency within a specific time period; or
+- purposely allow the permit to expire and then enter a regularization process (within a limited time period) to restart an application for temporary residency; or

-• leave the country and surrender your legal residency status.
+- leave Mexico and surrender your legal residency status.

 Time limits when you are in Mexico using a Residente Permanente permit